 include salaries in job descriptions

-Many employers are reluctant to include salary information for fear of weakening their negotiating position or attracting candidates who are only interested in the money.
-But a job posting that includes a salary range typically receives more high-quality applications than one without.
+Many employers are reluctant to include salary information in job descriptions for fear of weakening their negotiating position or attracting candidates who are only interested in the salary pay.

-Specifying a salary range upfront makes it easier to negotiate later, depending on the candidate’s experience and skills.
-Keep in mind that skilled workers know their value in the marketplace and are attracted to positions where the pay is fair.
-Failing to provide salary information may deter excellent candidates.
+Remember that skilled workers know their value in the marketplace and are attracted to positions where the average salary is fair.

 implement a consistent salary structure

-You’ve just started your business and are asking yourself what is a fair salary to offer your employees.
-Our salary guide can help you create a consistent salary structure, ensuring that every employee is paid fairly.
+If you’ve just started your business and are asking yourself what is a fair salary range or hourly pay to offer your employees.

 call in the experts